kiran-evans/transit-tycoon-web/docs/GAMEPLAY.md

-1. Buy a vehicle
+1. Collect passengers by clicking on them
-2. Riders pay the vehicle's ticket price
+2. Passengers pay the ticket price when they have been collected
+3. Vehicles collect passengers automatically, up to their capacity